Gunfight at the O.K. Corral: Sympathy for Cowboys

 The funerals for Billy Clanton (age 19), Tom McLaury (age 28) and his older brother Frank (age 33) were well attended.
 About 300 people joined in the procession to Boot Hill and as many as two thousand watched from the sidewalks.
 Both McLaurys were buried in the same grave, and Billy Clanton was buried nearby.
 The story was widely printed in newspapers across the United States.
 Most versions favored the lawmen.
 The headline in the San Francisco Exchange was, "A Good Riddance".

-Three days after the shootout, the ruling of the Coroner's Jury convened by Dr. Henry Matthews neither condemned nor exonerated the lawmen for shooting the Cowboys.
+Three days after the shootout, the ruling of the Coroner's Jury convened by Matthews neither condemned nor exonerated the lawmen for shooting the Cowboys.
 "William Clanton, Frank and Thomas McLaury, came to their deaths in the town of Tombstone on October 26, 1881, from the effects of pistol and gunshot wounds inflicted by Virgil Earp, Morgan Earp, Wyatt Earp, and one—Holliday, commonly called 'Doc Holliday'."